Gerry Bertier: Remember the Titans

 In 2000, Bertier was portrayed in the Disney film Remember the Titans by actor Ryan Hurst.
 While some elements of the film have a historical basis, certain aspects of Bertier's portrayal are not completely factual.
 The crash that left him paralyzed happened after the State Championship game, on the night of a banquet celebrating the team's success, rather than a few days before the final game.
 The name of Bertier's girlfriend, and Bertier and Campbell's relationship, were misrepresented.
 Bertier's on-the-field portrayal in the film, however, is almost entirely correct.
 As the team's defensive captain, Bertier was a dominating force on the linebacking corps and received All-American honors following the team's championship season.
-Although heralded as an exceptional leader on and off the football field, Bertier's duties never included cutting fellow players from the team as he was shown doing in the film, as there was no player such as Ray on the real life team.
+Although heralded as an exceptional leader on and off the football field, Bertier's duties never included cutting a fellow player from the team as he was shown doing in the film, as there was no player such as Ray on the real life team.